Call for Help

 What will I be asked to do?

-This survey asks about your personal experience with mental health, your sleep habits, alcohol consumption as well as other topics.
+This survey asks about your mental health, sleep habits, alcohol consumption, experiences with sexual assault, and other topics.
+All responses are confidential.

 Am I required to participate?

-You do NOT have to participate in this survey, and if you do participate, you may skip any question you are not comfortable answering and may exit the survey at any time.
+You do NOT have to participate in this survey.
+If you do participate, you may skip any question you are not comfortable answering and may exit the survey at any time.

 How will you handle cases where students screen positive for mental health issues?